AlgoMaster Logo

 How to Communicate During Interviews

-Imagine two candidates working through the same problem.
+Consider two candidates working through the same problem.

 Candidate A reads the question, stays quiet for a few minutes, and then writes a correct O(n) solution.
 When asked, "why did you use a hash map?", they reply, "because it's faster."

 Candidate B takes a different approach.
-They start by saying, “we’re looking for pairs that sum to a target, so this feels like a complement problem.”
-They clarify a few edge cases, briefly walk through a brute-force idea, explain why it’s O(n²), and then naturally move to a hash map solution, explaining how it improves the time complexity to O(n).
+They start by saying, "we're looking for pairs that sum to a target, so this feels like a complement problem."
+They clarify a few edge cases, briefly walk through a brute-force idea, explain why it's O(n²), and then move to a hash map solution, explaining how it improves the time complexity to O(n).

 Both candidates arrive at the same answer.